 #ArmenianTakeover at the Lincoln Center

 It's a New York City premiere—at the Lincoln Center, no less!— for "You Can't Go Home Again", featured with 5 other Armenian films.
 Get your tickets here.

 I'll be up in the air before the week is over...
 Follow along on Instagram as I head to Armenia to film "Tale of the Anguished Gardener", a short film by Ovsanna Gevorgyan.

 The future is female

 An all-female Measure for Measure at the Scranton Shakespeare Festival has me exploring the darker side of comedy as Angelo.
-If you're in the area, don't miss the show.
+If you're in the area this summer, don't miss the show.
 Reserve FREE tickets online.

 CURIOSER AND CURIOSER...

 Coming to you in April, a new twist on the beloved Lewis Carroll story Your, Alice, gets recognition in Playbill!

 The workshop performance of cul-de-sac, written by John Cariani (writer of Almost, Maine, original cast member of Something Rotten!), and directed by Adam Fitzgerald gets the BroadwayWorld treatment.